Moldova–Romania relations: Unification movement

 On 29 November 2013, Georgia and Moldova signed the association agreements with the European Union at a summit in Vilnius dedicated to the EU's Eastern Partnership countries.
 In this context, the Romanian President Traian Băsescu stated that Romania's next project of national importance is the reunification of the two countries, reunification demanded on the streets of Bucharest, Chișinău and Bălți by tens of thousands of people.
-More than three quarters of Romanian citizens agree with an eventual union with Moldova, according to an opinion poll conducted by IRES in November 2013.
-A press release of the pro-union organization Action 2012 claimed that a poll conducted in Moldova, excluding Transnistria and Gagauzia, before the annexation of Crimea by Russia in February 2014 and revealed that 52% of Moldovan citizens would want the union with Romania.
+More than three quarters of Romanian citizens support an eventual union with Moldova, according to an opinion poll conducted by IRES in November 2013.
+A press release from the pro-union organization Action 2012 claimed that a poll conducted in Moldova, excluding Transnistria and Gagauzia, before the annexation of Crimea by Russia in February 2014 revealed that 52% of Moldovan citizens supported a union with Romania.

 In 2017, the Day of the Union of Bessarabia with Romania commemorating the union between both on 27 March was officially promulgated in Romania.
 Eugen Tomac, then deputy of the People's Movement Party (PMP) and main person behind this project, declared that "forgetting history is the same as betrayal".
 Although it is not officially recognised in Moldova despite attempts to make it so, unionists in Moldova and Transnistria celebrate it regardless.

 In 2018, celebrating the centenary of the Great Union (the unification of Romania with Bessarabia, Bukovina and Transylvania), a demonstration called the Centenary March was organized by several Romanian and Moldovan activists for unification.
 It started in Alba Iulia on 1 July 2018 and ended in Chișinău on 1 September 2018.
 One of its main objectives was to achieve the unification of Moldova with Romania.
 The participants tried to collect 1 million signatures for the organization of a referendum.
 Although at first the Moldovan authorities prohibited the participants to cross the border, they were allowed to enter later.